Half-Life: Alyx: Sales

+The Valve Index headset, controllers, and base stations sold out in the United States, Canada, and Europe within a week of the Alyx announcement.
+By mid-January 2020, they were sold out in all 31 regions where they were sold.
+According to Superdata, Valve sold 103,000 Index units in the fourth quarter of 2019 as a result of the Alyx announcements, compared to the total 149,000 sold throughout 2019, and it was the highest-selling VR headset for PCs during that quarter.
+Though Valve had expected to supply several Index orders in time for the release of Alyx, the COVID-19 pandemic limited their supply chain.

-Valve's Greg Coomer said Valve knew many people would not play the game on launch, and that its audience was "relatively small right now".
+Valve's Greg Coomer said Valve knew many people would not play Alyx on launch and that its audience was "relatively small right now".
 Newell described it as a "forward investment" into long-term technologies.
-In 2021, PCGamesN wrote that though it was "artfully crafted", Alyx had had "all the cultural impact of a Michael Bublé album".
+In 2021, PCGamesN wrote that though it was "artfully crafted", Alyx had had little cultural impact.
+As of December 2024, Alyx had sold more than two million copies.

-The Valve Index headset, controllers, and base stations all sold out in the United States, Canada, and Europe within a week of the game's announcement.
-By mid-January 2020, they were sold out in all 31 regions the units were offered.
-According to Superdata, Valve sold 103,000 Index units in the fourth quarter of 2019 as a result of the Alyx announcements, compared to the total 149,000 sold throughout 2019, and it was the highest-selling VR headset for PCs during that quarter.
-Though Valve had expected to supply several Index pre-orders in time for the release of Alyx, the COVID-19 pandemic limited their supply chain.